hassio-addons/addon-ssh/README.md

 - Comes with an SSH compatibility mode option to allow older clients to connect.
 - Support for Mosh allowing roaming and supports intermittent connectivity.
 - SFTP support is disabled by default but is user configurable.
-- Compatible if Hass.io was installed via the generic Linux installer.
+- Compatible if Home Assistant was installed via the generic Linux installer.
 - Username is configurable, so `root` is no longer mandatory.
 - Persists custom SSH client settings & keys between add-on restarts
 - Hardware access to your audio, uart/serial devices and GPIO pins.
 - Runs with more privileges, allowing you to debug and test more situations.
 - Has access to the dbus of the host system.
-- Has the option to access the Docker instance running Hass.io host system.
+- Has the option to access the Docker instance running on the host system.
 - Runs on host level network, allowing you to open ports or run little daemons.
 - Have custom Alpine packages installed on start.
 This allows you to install your favorite tools, which will be available every single time you log in.